aledrocomic/gocomicwriter/README.md

 The long‑term plan is a desktop application with a canvas editor and exporters (PDF/PNG/SVG/CBZ).
 See the concept document for details.

 ## Current features (alpha)
-- Minimal CLI with a version command.
-- Versioned module structure for future expansion.
-- Domain model types aligned with the planned data model (internal/domain).
+- CLI commands: version, init, open, save.
+- Transactional project storage with a human‑readable manifest (comic.json) and timestamped backups under backups/.
+- Crash safety: on panic, write a crash report and autosave snapshot; on open, fall back to the latest valid backup if the manifest is unreadable.
+- Structured logging via Go's slog with simple env configuration; optional rotating file via GCW_LOG_FILE.
-- Public JSON schema for the project manifest at docs/comic.schema.json.
+- Core domain model in internal/domain and a public JSON schema at docs/comic.schema.json.
-- Docs for setting up CI/CD and release automation.
+- Sample project manifest at tmp_proj/comic.json (with backups under tmp_proj/backups/).
+- Unit tests for core packages (storage, logging, crash, version, schema).

 What’s not here yet:
 - Rendering/lettering engine and UI.
-- Real project load/save flows.
 - Exporters (PDF/PNG/SVG/CBZ).

 ## Install and quick start